Caucasus Travel Tips (2026)

 The Soviet Layer Is Inescapable

-Both countries left the USSR in 1991 but the evidence persists: Brutalist housing blocks, decommissioned factories, metro stations with marble and chandeliers, propaganda murals fading on rural walls.
+Both countries left the USSR in 1991.
+The evidence persists: Brutalist housing blocks, decommissioned factories, metro stations with marble and chandeliers.
 In Gyumri, Soviet housing neighbours 19th-century tuff-stone mansions.
 In Tbilisi, the Dry Bridge flea market mixes Soviet memorabilia with antique carpets.

 Attitudes toward this period are layered.
 Some older residents recall the stability fondly.
 Younger people tend to view it as occupation.
 Approach with curiosity rather than assumptions.